Transforming Realty to Gift Reality

 A gift in your will or living trust

 A gift of real estate through your will or living trust allows you the flexibility to change your mind and the potential to support our work with a larger gift than you could during your lifetime.
-In as little as one sentence or two, you can ensure that your support for UWL Foundation continues after your lifetime and that your estate will benefit from a federal estate tax charitable deduction.
+In as little as one sentence or two, you can ensure that your support for UWL continues after your lifetime.

 A retained life estate

 Perhaps you like the tax advantages a gift of real estate to our organization would offer, but you want to continue living in your personal residence for your lifetime.
-You can transfer your personal residence or farm to UWL Foundation but keep the right to occupy (or rent out) the home for the rest of your life.
+You can transfer your personal residence or farm to UWL but keep the right to occupy (or rent out) the home for the rest of your life.
 You continue to pay real estate taxes, maintenance fees and insurance on the property.
-Even though we would not actually take possession of the residence until after your lifetime, since your gift cannot be revoked, you receive an immediate federal income tax charitable deduction for a portion of your home's value.
+Even though UWL would not actually take possession of the residence until after your lifetime, since your gift cannot be revoked, you qualify for a federal income tax charitable deduction for a portion of your home's value.